 Fortunately, we’ve boiled it down to a few pictures — a scatter plot, a bar chart, seating charts, color-coded maps — to show what this latest electoral exercise tells us about who wields power in the state Capitol, the state’s sharp political divisions and the mind-numbing magnitude of electoral spending.

 Take these charts with a grain of salt for now.
-There are still 1 million ballots left to tally, as of 5 p.m. today.
-That’s all part of a tried, true and prolonged process that often has the rest of the nation waiting for weeks on California’s vote totals.
+The election results won’t be certified until later this week, all part of a tried, true and prolonged process that often has the rest of the nation waiting for weeks on California’s vote totals.

-But some clear trends are beginning to emerge.
+But some clear trends emerged.
 Here are a few of them, presented in technicolor.

-Democrats are in line to be down at least one seat — from 42 to 41 — but that’s because the state was docked a congressional seat after the most recent Census.
+Democrats are down two seats — from 42 to 40 — but one is because the state was docked a congressional seat after the most recent Census.

 One reason why incumbent Republican Garcia was considered to be especially vulnerable this year is because his congressional district, which encompasses the northeast suburban corner of Los Angeles County, is mostly Democratic, at least by registration.